 Big Al’s Hot Dogs will be one of the first things you see as you enter Dwight on Route 66.
 Soon you will pass Ambler’s Texaco Station.
 Built in 1933, it later became The Marathon Oil Station and serviced travelers until 1998.
-The building is currently being restored by the community and will serve as visitor’s center.
+The building is currently being restored by the community and will serve as a visitor’s center.

-Further on down the road you will see another Route 66 era station that has been decked out with all manner of gas station paraphernalia, and Feddersen’s Pizza Garage, an old car dealership that has been converted into a pizzeria.
+Further on down the road, you will see another Route 66 era station that has been decked out with all manner of gas station paraphernalia, and Feddersen’s Pizza Garage, an old car dealership that has been converted into a pizzeria.

 Off Route 66, in downtown Dwight, there are several historical buildings that the town has taken care to preserve.
 The beautiful stone railroad depot, built in 1891, houses the Dwight Historical Society and the Chamber of Commerce.
 This building is on the National Register of Historic Places.